ME Student & Engineer — University of Michigan

 Pantanal Partnership

-Executive Board Member & Social Chair
+Executive Board & Social Chair

 Nov 2024 — Present · Ann Arbor, MI